Barbed Servitor is a Blast

 Magic the Gathering Card - Brotherhood's End - MTG CircleMagic the Gathering Card - Knockout Blow - MTG Circle

 When determining what to put in the sideboard, I leaned into the damage application of our primary combo.
-Cards like Brotherhood’s End and Knockout Blow are already good sideboard options int heir colors, but they have the added benefit here of being able to damage a Servitor and apply lethal damage in the late game.
+Cards like Brotherhood's End and Knockout Blow are already good sideboard options in their colors, but they have the added benefit here of being able to damage a Servitor and apply lethal damage in the late game.

-Magic the Gathering Card - Pilfer - MTG CircleMagic the Gathering Card - Chimil, The Inner Sun - MTG Circle
+Magic the Gathering Card - Pilfer - MTG CircleMagic the Gathering Card - Chimil, the Inner Sun - MTG Circle

 Against grindier matchups, additional copies of Chimil, the Inner Sun give the deck more card advantage late while also stuffing opposing counterspells.
 Pilfer and Duress also offer key hand hate against counterspells to make sure your combo can set up and fire.